 HOW TO GET TO SAGADA FROM MANILA

-To give you a better understanding of where all these places are in relation to one another, I’ve included the map below borrowed from the Bisayang Manlalakbay blog.
+To help you get your bearings, I’ve included the map below borrowed and edited with permission from the Bisayang Manlalakbay blog.

 If you’d like to visit Banaue first before continuing on to Sagada, then the first leg of your trip will be a 9-10 hr overnight Ohayami Trans or Coda Lines bus to Banaue.
-You can book tickets through 12Go Asia as well.
+You can book tickets through Bookaway as well.

 From Banaue, you have three options to get to Sagada (ranked from cheapest to most expensive):